 The University are keeping the situation with regard to compensation under review and taking account of UUK and/or other sector guidance that becomes available.
 The University stated that it was difficult to say what impact the industrial action had on teaching events, or how widespread the impact was.
 Their priority was to minimise disruption to students wherever possible by varying the delivery of services, which is covered in the University's terms and conditions.

 The University monitored the situation very closely and took any possible steps to minimise the impact of industrial action on students.

 If you wish to submit a complaint, please contact our Advice Service to find out about the complaints procedure.

 Will I be compensated for time lost/money spent if I commute to University, and find that my timetabled teaching event is cancelled?
 (Added 15/03/2018)

 The University have advised that as some interruption of teaching events is inevitable in normal circumstances, for example due to illness, unfortunately compensation is unlikely.

 How will the University ensure that students are compensated/affected equally across all year groups and departments?
 (Added 15/03/2018)

-The University do not know the extent of the impact that action may have on students and it is probable that any impact will vary across the institution, however they are taking every possible step to mitigate the impact on students of any action.
+The University do not know the extent of the impact that action had on students and it is probable that any impact will vary across the institution, however they are taking every possible step to mitigate the impact on students of any action.

 The impact on Distance Learning students will be different given the nature of provision.
 Typically, materials are made available to you for self-study.
-Academic staff will be contactable during the period of industrial action, but you may experience a delay in receiving replies to your queries where staff are participating in the action.
-There may also be some delays to feedback on assessed work.
+Academic staff were contactable during the period of industrial action, but you may have experienced a delay in receiving replies to your queries where staff were participating in the action.
+There may have also been some delays to feedback on assessed work.

-The University are monitoring the situation closely to understand what impact there may be on particular programmes and students, and will take appropriate mitigating action as required.
+The University monitored the situation closely to understand what impact there was on particular programmes and students, and will take appropriate mitigating action as required.